karin0/buaa-co-cpu-judge/README.md

 ### Verilog (ISim)

-Your test bench should provide clocks and drive the CPU.
-At runtime, it should `$readmemh` from `code.txt` into IM and `$display` writing accesses  as the course requires.
+Your test bench should instantiate the CPU and provide clocks.
+At initialization or reset, it should `$readmemh` from `code.txt` into the instruction memory and `$display` writing accesses as the course requires.

 ## Usage